Why Study the Subject of Prophecy?

 - So you don’t fall into error.
 There is so much error on this subject of prophecy, and we need to know what is true so we can recognize and refute what is false.
 That’s why Paul spent so much time on this subject when writing to the Thessalonians, for there were these false teachers, these errors and with that, deception, with the result that the church was confused and unsettled.
 The devil is doing all he can to lead us astray, and as Christians we don’t want our families, friends and churches to be deceived, and especially as the day of Christ draws nearer.
 Might we know Biblical prophetic truth so we can be encouraged, and so we can speak out against and counter the false teachers and their errors.
 Matthew 24:4, Titus 1:9

-- Because Christ loves us and wants to see us and wants us to be wanting to see Him, to be looking forward to His return.
+- Because Christ loves you and wants to see you and wants you to be wanting to see Him, to be looking forward to His return.
 Jesus Christ is our Savior, Lord and King, our lover, friend and brother, and He can’t wait to see us, and take us home to heaven to be with Him.
 Should we not then be wanting to see Him?
 The truth is that we should be very excited about seeing Him, and therefore wanting to learn from His Word as much as we can about the circumstances and events leading up to His coming.
 If we aren’t excited about Christ’s return, if we aren’t longing for Him, and looking forward to seeing Him, then what are we excited about, what are we longing for?
 1 Peter 1:10-12

 - God wants you to know prophetic truths so you can share them with other Christians.
 Might we be good students, schooled in this subject so we can instruct and warn others about what is going to be taking place in these coming days.
 We are to encourage one another as we see the day drawing near, but we can only do this as we ourselves know and understand prophetic truth as it is revealed to us in God’s Word.
 Matthew 28:19-20, Hebrews 10:24-25